Did You Know?

 But customizing information for multiple audiences and personalizing it for individual recipients using traditional publishing tools involves a high degree of manual effort, which makes the cost too high to justify.
 In order to efficiently customize and personalize information, you must automate your publishing process, which requires structuring your information so that it can be automatically customized for multiple audiences or personalized to individual recipients.

 There are two aspects to enabling structured information:

-If you create your information out of components instead of monolithic documents, you can set up processes using Quark Publishing Platform that automatically assemble components in different ways for different audiences.
-(Quark Web-to-Print System also supports personalization, but its capabilities are focused on simple replacement of standard blocks of information to produce simple marketing materials for volumes ranging from 1,000 to 10,000, while Quark Publishing Platform is best for producing complex variations of documents in volumes from 10 to 500.)
+If you create your information out of components instead of monolithic documents, you can set up processes using Quark Publishing Platform or Quark Brand Manager that automatically assemble components in different ways for different audiences.

 You may also need to generate different variations of a single component for different audiences.
-To accomplish this, you can use Quark XML Author for Microsoft Word and denote the specific audience(s) for each word, sentence, and paragraph that is variable.
+To accomplish this, you can use Quark Author or Quark XML Author for Microsoft Word and denote the specific audience(s) for each word, sentence, and paragraph that is variable.